R for Research: Zeroing In on Your Ideal Real Estate Deal

 • Annual mortgage payment ($160,000 loan at 7%): $12,768

-• Annual cash flow: $1,632$136/month
+• Annual cash flow: $1,632 ($136/month)

-Is $136/month exciting?
-Not really.
-But it's positive cash flow while a tenant pays down your $160,000 mortgage.
-And that cap rate? $14,400 NOI ÷ $200,000 purchase price = 7.2%.
-That's solid.
+$136/month isn't exciting — but it's positive cash flow while a tenant pays down your $160,000 mortgage.
+That cap rate? $14,400 / $200,000 = 7.2%.
+Solid.

 Where to Find Deals